Skip to content

 12 War of 1812 Facts for Kids

-Even thought the War of 1812 was a stalemate, inhabitants of both countries widely believe their country won the war.
+- Citizens of both countries widely believe that their country won the War of 1812.

 - It’s estimated that between the United States and the United Kingdom there were 5,000+ military fatalities.

 - The British invaded Washington, D.C. on August 24th, 1814, and occupied it for about 26 hours.
 The British set many buildings on fire, including the White House.
 A storm is believed to have forced their retreat.
 The storm was a very strong thunderstorm, potentially even a hurricane that produced a tornado.
 The rain from the storm help put out a lot of the fires the British started.